tom42/agbpack/doc/HUFFMAN.md

 00000030    00 00 b0 dd    Bitstream
 ```

-The following table tries to explain the serialized tree:
+The following table tries to explain the serialized tree.
-TODO: try explaining the internal nodes...that's the ugly bit, really.
-      => We should certainly state that now one line is one halfword
-         array element
+Each row is a halfword containing two sibling nodes.
+Note that Child0 is the LSB of the halfword.

 ```
 Index  Child0 (Bit 0-7)      Child1 (Bit 8-15)